ahvonenj/wpe-packet-analyzer/README.md

 C) All the comparisons and analyzing must be done manually from scratch every time
 D) Analyzing more than 2 similar packets becomes unintuitive and time consuming

-This simple little network packet bit analyzer tries to make analyzing packets captured with WPE a little bit easier and more automatic. wpe-packet-analyzer (WPA) automatically finds out packet bit deltas and offsets from given packets and pretty prints them out.
+This simple little network packet byte analyzer tries to make analyzing packets captured with WPE a little bit easier and more automatic. wpe-packet-analyzer (WPA) automatically finds out packet byte deltas and offsets from given packets and pretty prints them out.

 **Later on, WPA will:**